 The Hibernation Project is a domestic art intervention occurring annually from Winter to Spring.
 A tool for embracing – and combating – Winter in Canada, each weekend an open community of artists, musicians, and participants respond to a theme, installing work for the duration of one night.
-Previous editions of the project have been located in our house and yard in the neighbourhood of Ramsay.
-In light of the global pandemic and subsequent social distancing, we’ve radically reimagined The Hibernation Project to include abstract “locations” spanning virtual, auditory, public, interstitial, and time-based spaces, leveraging analog technologies like radio and public amenities like parking lots as experimental venues for art.
+The project started in our house and yard in the Calgary/Mohkinstsis neighbourhood of Ramsay, and expanded at the beginning of the COVID-19 pandemic to include abstract locations spanning virtual, auditory, public, interstitial, and time-based spaces, leveraging analog technologies like radio and public amenities like parking lots as experimental venues for art.
 While the heart of our project is domestic, artists can participate from near and far in the spirit of sharing localized time and space through art.
 Intended as a gratifying, productive, and immediate experience, artworks are free from the pressure of bureaucracy and perfection.
 The Hibernation Project is a gestation period for concepts, for workshopping ideas, for snowy day projects, for the dreams of we who wake to sleep.

 Learn more about the history of The Hibernation Project here.

-The project is located in Calgary/Moh’kins’tsis on the traditional territories of the people of the Treaty 7 in Alberta, which includes the Blackfoot Confederacy, the Tsuut’ina First Nation, the Stoney Nakoda, and the Métis Nation of Alberta, Region III.
+The project is located in Calgary/Moh’kins’tsis on the traditional territories of the people of the Treaty 7 in Southern Alberta, including the Blackfoot Confederacy, the Tsuut’ina First Nation, the Stoney Nakoda, and the Métis Nation of Alberta, Region III.
 We share these lands with gratitude, with special attention to seasonal thinking, thankful for the insights of Winter.

 Balanced at the precipice between all our yesterdays and all our tomorrows